-In compliance with The Veterans Benefits and Transition Act of 2018, section 3679 of title 38, San Diego Christian College does not impose any late fees or penalties on covered students while awaiting payment of their CH 33 or CH 31 benefits.
-Currently San Diego Christian College requires, at minimum, reasonable proof of a student's benefit prior to the start of class.
-Reasonable proof is defined as a screen shot of the student's e-benefits page clearly showing their months of eligibility remaining and benefit rating, proof of completion of the 22-1990 or 22-1995 or a printout from the student's e-benefits portal.
-As of the Spring semester 2021 students will be required to have a Certificate of Eligibility, dated within the prior 120 days, submitted prior to enrollment in courses.
+In compliance with the Veterans Benefits and Transition Act of 2018, section 3679 of title 38 San Diego Christian College does not impose any late fees or penalties on covered students while awaiting payment of their CH 33 or CH 31 benefits.
+As of the Spring semester, 2021 students will be required to have a Certificate of Eligibility, dated within the prior 120 days, submitted prior to the start of courses.
 Exceptions will be made for students returning from an absence who have not attended any other institutions since departing SDCC.